kkchu791/fib_app/README.md

 # Fib App

-Get the next or previous number of your fibanacci number
+Get the next or previous number of your current fibanacci number.

 ------------------